 Not getting it in writing: It does not matter if you are closing a million-dollar deal or if you are selling a $5 item, you have to get any and all business dealings in writing.
 A handshake is just not worth what it used to be, so you have to protect your interests by keeping records of agreements.
 But getting things in writing is just the first step.
 You have to organize and file away the documents that you keep.
 It does not matter if you signed a contract if you cannot find it.

 Failing to protect your trademarks and copyrights: Imagine a scenario where one of your products takes off and a big player in your industry comes knocking to purchase the rights to your product.
 This could be a chance to really cash-in!
 However, if you have not trademarked that product, that big player in your industry can attempt to steal your brand’s name.
 They will not need to pay you a million dollars to license your brand because they can simply register it for themselves and pull the rug right out from under you.
 This is why you must protect your intellectual property.
 Each type of intellectual property is slightly more or less difficult to protect.
 Patents are the most complex, and you should certainly hire a lawyer to help you navigate the process.
 Trademarks are a bit simpler than patents, so you might want to consider doing them yourself.
-Copyright is easiest.
-So long as you have a dated record showing that you authored something, you will have a strong case.
+Copyright is easiest as long as you seek the help of the experienced copyright infringement attorney and you have a dated record showing that you authored something, you will have a strong case.
 That said, it is never a bad idea to go ahead and secure an express copyright on important intellectual property.